SubstituteR/steamcache-site-license/readme.md

 ## User/Group Identifiers

-To prevent any problems reading/writing data to the volume and to follow Valve best practice, it is best to have a single user for Steam.
+To prevent any problems reading/writing data to the volume and to follow Valve's best practice, it is best to have a single user for Steam.
 You can specify the user ID and group ID for this user as environment variables.

 ## Suggested Hardware